 There are many ways to approach hair care, and those that protect against damage and add moisture can keep fragile or dry hair healthy.
 If these issues are concerns, a person might try:

 The American Academy of Dermatology (AAD) recommend washing tightly coiled hair once a week or less.
 Washing more frequently can remove care products and some sebum, possibly drying out the scalp and hair.

 People with scalp conditions, such as seborrheic dermatitis, or dandruff, may need to wash their hair more often.
 A dermatologist may recommend washing twice a week, for example.

 The choice of shampoo is also important.
-Some anti-dandruff and regular shampoos contain harsh ingredients, such as sulfates, which can remove natural oils and dry out the hair, making it harder to comb and more likely to break.
+Some anti-dandruff and regular shampoos contain harsh ingredients, such as sulfates, which can

 Look for gentle, moisturizing shampoos, and use a conditioner with each wash, making sure that the conditioner coats the ends of the hair.
 While washing, massage the scalp gently.
 Pat the hair dry with a towel, rather than rubbing it.

 In addition to using a conditioner with each wash, a person might try a deep conditioning or oil treatment once or twice a month.
 This adds moisture to the hair.

 After shampooing, apply a deep conditioner or a natural oil, such as jojoba, to the hair and scalp.
 Wrap the hair in a warm towel and leave it for up to 30 minutes.